activitree/meteor-push/README.md

     app/
         .meteor/
             local/                              Here you will have a half-complete android-build you'll want to work with.
-                                    Further down in the "Android" - section we'll explain what to do here to build the Android app.
+                                                Further down in the "Android" - section we'll explain what to do here to build the
+                                                Android app.

                                                 The files included here show (some build files of ) a real-world configuration of an android build which supposedly actually did run *at least* once in the wild :).

         client/
             client.js                           This is example code from a real project.
 It basically shows how a client app calls a server method which then in turn will send the push message.

                                                 The method will be defined further down in the example.

-        cordova-build-override/     This is a special meteor folder from which stuff will be copied into the cordova google-services.json    projects after they have been created but not built.
-I am not an expert on that, so for now just put your google-services.json - file here while building the android app.
+        cordova-build-override/                 This is a special meteor folder from which stuff will be copied into the cordova platforms/                          projects after they have been created but not built.
+I am not an expert on that, so android/                        for now just put your google-services.json - file here while building the android app. app/

-                                    The Android build process will read (and maybe include it into the build?) this to configure the Android app to receive Push notifications from your Firebast account.
+                        google-services.json    The Android build process will read (and maybe include it into the build?) this to configure the Android app to receive Push notifications from your Firebase account.

                                                 And that's really what it's all about in the end, isn't it? :)

+                                                The whole path to copy+paste / check: /cordova-build-override/platforms/android/app/google-services.json .

         lib/
             push_methods.js                     This defines the method which actually sends the Push from the server to the correct users' device.
 Take what you need and run :)

         server/
             private/
                 serviceAccount.js               This is the serviceAccount - data from your google firebase account.
 It is included by `/startup/server.js` so you could put it anywhere you like.

                                                 *NOTE:* I would recommend not commiting this file to your repository, ever, in case somebody else might get access to it in the future and/or you use a public version control service...
 I myself put this in my Meteor Settings and set them using a environment variable on the server.
 For nginx: \\n does work to add newlines to strings / encryption keys in the nginx config...

                                                 Anyways.
 You need to be able to supply this data to the server init call later on.

         startup/
             client/
                 index.js                        Put your client startup code here.
 This'll run on startup on your cordova app once.
                                                 It'll allow us to store the devices push token in the server - database once the device finds it as well as associate it with a user.

                                                 Furthermore you can set up defaults for the sending of...
 Push local notifications here?

                                                 I don't know what it's for to be honest, I don't think it's used right now... (@Paul?)

                                                 ANYWAYS initialize your clients like this! :)

             server/
                 index.js                        Here you provide the push package with all your precious secret information - AKA push keys & auth certificates for iOS + Android - and you can set defaults here for your notifications as well as configure the package some more.

                                                 In the future we hope to provide further valuable info about what the params do, but feel free to cross-reference the plugin and [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) and let us know what you find out. :)

         mobile-config.js                        This, as you probably already know, contains build information for your mobile builds.

-                                    The only thing we do here is to copy the google-services.json - file from the `cordova-build-override` - folder (see above) into the Android build directory.
+                                                The only thing we do here is *if* you don't want to include the google-services.json - file inside your project, you can copy the google-services.json - file from a folder outside your project directory into the Android build directory using the snippet we provide you with here.

-                                    As I said above I am not sure how well this works right now, as we find out more we'll continue improving this package + the docs... :) Nice of us, eh? :)

         scripts_meteor_package_json             This are examples you can use in your own apps' package.json - file to make building the apps easier for yourself.

 ##